NilPointer-Software/bdfd-wiki/src/guides/modals.md

   ![](https://user-images.githubusercontent.com/95774950/168493815-9ab58410-f5ca-48af-baed-0f68aade3bc4.png)

 - `label` - The content of the label which is displayed above the text input box.
 - `minimumLength` - Minimum number of characters a user needs to input.
-This value must be an integer between 0 and 4000, and cannot be greater than the `maximum length`.
+This value must be an integer between 0 and 4000, and can't be greater than the `maximumLength`.
 - `maximumLength` - Maximum number of characters a user can input.
-This value must be an integer between 0 and 4000, and cannot be less than the `minimum length`.
+This value must be an integer between 0 and 4000, and can't be less than the `minimumLength`.
   `required` - Whether the text field is required, defaults to true.
 - `value` - Text that's shown by default in the text field.
 This value should be less than 4000 characters.
 - `placeholder` - Text which appears if no text is written in the text field.
 This value should be less than 100 characters.

+## Getting Input from a Modal Submission

+_Use this function in response to the modal submission interaction:_

+`$input[textInputID]`

+- `textInputID` - The text input field to get the user's input from.

 ## Example